itzzmerov/itzzmerov/README.md

 - 📫 If you want to message me, send an email at **balingbing.johnrovie20@gmail.com**

 - 📄 Know about my experiences <a href="https://drive.google.com/file/d/1BEUM7P8f0A79ICtcRibyhsfF-SZtp-YL/view?usp=sharing" target="_blank"> by reading my resume! </a>

-- 🎥 You can subscribe in my YouTube channel at <a href="https://www.youtube.com/@rovidev.official" target="_blank">https://www.youtube.com/@rovidev.official </a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">